lingtalfi/mac-terminal-shortcuts/README.md

 - ALT-left: move one word backward
 - ALT-right: move one word forward
-- CTRL-left: move to the beginning of the line
-- CTRL-right: move to the end of the line
 - ALT-backspace: kill one word backward
 - ALT-del: kill one word forward
 - ALT-up: set word after cursor to uppercase